 Hollywood Studios opened as MGM on May 1, 1989 and has undergone several changes (including the obvious name change) over the years.
 However, much like Epcot, the park’s biggest transformations are the ones that are still to come.

-While Toy Story Land promises big changes for Hollywood Studios, the upcoming Star Wars: Galaxy’s Edge addition is set to be the largest land expansion in Disney’s history.
+While Toy Story Land brought big changes for Hollywood Studios, the upcoming Star Wars: Galaxy’s Edge addition is set to be the largest land expansion in Disney’s history.
 Advancing past the immersive World of Pandora, this 14 acre extension is designed to make the Star Wars movies come to life with familiar characters, locations, and concepts.

 Taking over the Streets of America, the land is inspired by the planet’s unknown regions along the outer rim.
 Upon entrance guests will find themselves in an extoic marketplace where aliens, droids and animals are hanging around buying or selling all kinds of merchandise, including items from the galaxy’s black market.
 Once further inside, the land splits into two areas: a Spaceport controlled by the First Order, and an ancient forest that contains a secret Resistance base.
 This is where the land’s attractions will be found.